 Following this method should give you perfect bacon from the toaster oven every time:

-- Choose an oven-safe pan that fits into your toaster oven.
 You can use a non-stick liner to make clean-up easier if you like (see the tips below).
 Make sure your pan has high enough edges to keep grease from dripping off the sides.

-- Lay the bacon out in a single layer on the pan.
 Do not let any pieces overlap.
 You may need to cut the bacon to fit, depending on the size of the pan.

 Bacon Cooking Tips (for Toaster Ovens)

 - For easier clean-up, you might want to line your baking pan with a silicone baking mat, non-stick aluminum foil, or parchment paper.
+I have one of those silicone baking mats and I use it for EVERYTHING.
+It makes clean-up so much nicer.

 - A toaster oven baking rack allows fat to drip off into the pan below, so it will result in bacon that’s a bit less greasy than when it is cooked directly on the pan.